magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/aks-upgrading.md

 Note: You may optionally stop the tb-node pods while you run the upgrade of the database.
 This will cause downtime, but will make sure that the DB state will be consistent after the update.
 Most of the updates do not require the tb-nodes to be stopped.

 Once completed, execute deployment of the resources again.
-This will cause rollout restart of the thingsboard components with the newest version.
+This will cause rollout restart of the iot hub components with the newest version.

 ```yaml
 ./k8s-deploy-resources.sh